 Summing It Up

-The anecdotal evidence is that you can really get banned from Amazon, for life and with or without warning, for returning too many items.
+The anecdotal evidence is that Amazon really will ban you, for life and with or without warning.
 To avoid it, keep your household’s returns to an absolute minimum.
 Also, try to stay on Amazon’s good side in general.

 Update: How To Download Your Order History

-If you would like to do the math on your purchases, one easy way is to have Amazon generate a detailed spreadsheet for you, with your order history (including money spent).
+If you would like to do the math on your purchases, one way is to have Amazon generate a spreadsheet.
+It will contain your order history (including money spent).
 Here’s how: